BangerTech/BambuCAM/README.md

 docker compose up -d
 ```

 That's it!
-The application will be available at http://localhost
+The application will be available at http://localhost.
+Your data will be stored in the `./data` and `./logs` directories, making it easy to access and backup.

 ### Windows Users